git-cola/git-cola/share/doc/git-cola/diffview.rst

 ============
 The ``@@`` patterns denote each diff region.
 Selecting lines of diff and using the `Stage Selected` command will stage just the selected fragment.
-Clicking within a diff region and selecting the `Stage Hunk` stages that region.
+Clicking within a diff region and selecting the `Stage Section` stages that region.
 The corresponding opposite commands can be performed on staged files as well.

 Keyboard Shortcuts
 ==================
-* :command:`h` -- Stage/unstage hunk at text cursor position.
+* :command:`h` -- Stage/unstage section at text cursor position.
 * :command:`s` -- Stage/unstage selection.
 If nothing is selected then
   this is equivalent to the :command:`h` shortcut.